Varothex/Snake/README.md

 # Snake
-Made the Snake game using Python
+Made the Snake game using Python.